OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

             1. The WIS 2.0 strategy document talks about discovery by search engines...
             2. Rather than the use of heavy-weight ISO metadata standards that are difficult to operate.
             3. So I think we will see a significant change in the way we do those things.
-            4. v4 leverages the management of metadata by Core GeoNetork in that heavy way.
+            4. v4 leverages the management of metadata by Core GeoNetwork in that heavy way.
             5. v5 brings much lighter metadata management.
         4. JT - The modularity that we strive for today could be developed for v4 and reused for v5.
-            1. NM - If we start changing Core GeoNetork in such a major way then we end up with our own product.
-I would prefer to do that in cooperation with the GeoNetork community.
+            1. NM - If we start changing Core GeoNetwork in such a major way then we end up with our own product.
+I would prefer to do that in cooperation with the GeoNetwork community.
             2. JT - But we could do some containerization.
             3. NM - They currently use the Quartz scheduler so there could be some difficulties.
 Better to do those kinds of changes in their source code.
-            4. JT - Core GeoNetork is only one of the 6 or 7 components; could we do the message-driven thing to the Data Services, cache, etc?
+            4. JT - Core GeoNetwork is only one of the 6 or 7 components; could we do the message-driven thing to the Data Services, cache, etc?
             5. NM - Yes, we could.
-            6. JT - Ok, let's use Core GeoNetork to the max but not unpick it; stitch-in our other components.
+            6. JT - Ok, let's use Core GeoNetwork to the max but not unpick it; stitch-in our other components.
             7. NM - Yes, ok.
         5. NM - How much effort do we put into v4 before we work on v5?
 Do the minimum?
             1. JT - As we work on the next level down, the question is: how much effort do we invest in something that will be used for 4ish years?
             2. JT - v4 does improve on v3.
             3. JT - We could work on v4 and do v5 pilot activities in parallel to influence how WIS 2.0 works.
-            4. WQ - I agree with what JT said earlier; let's work around Core GeoNetork in v4.
+            4. WQ - I agree with what JT said earlier; let's work around Core GeoNetwork in v4.
 Apart from the plug-n-play features, what new stuff do we really need?
 Bulk Subscriptions?
             5. PR - We will work that out during the workshop later.
         6. BS - But metadata is not an application problem, it is a WMO problem.
             1. WQ - Agree, but the fact is that OpenWIS is geared to handle that metadata model and 150 thousand metadata records.
             2. PR - So we change the software as much as we can without altering the metadata model.
         7. LM - We can implement Bulk Subscriptions when we migrate Data Services to v4.
-            1. PR - So there are choices to be made between the way Core GeoNetork provides a function and the way our Data Services provides the same or similar.
+            1. PR - So there are choices to be made between the way Core GeoNetwork provides a function and the way our Data Services provides the same or similar.
-            2. LM - So we can change Data Services to use the Core GeoNetork function or we write our own.
+            2. LM - So we can change Data Services to use the Core GeoNetwork function or we write our own.
         8. BS - Do we still need subscription, or do we migrate to web services?
             1. RGb - You would have to change the WMO Technical Specifications.
             2. JT - Yes, that's WIS 2.0 and we will have to support _push_.